c-e-github/LoraDTU/README.md

 ## Features for end users

 * Read live data from inverter
+* Switch display off or on
+* Switch between manual mode (set the current inverter limit manually) and automatic mode (set the current inverter limit automatically based on real-time smartmeter data received via Lora)
+* Show the current inverter limit
 * Show inverter internal event log
 * Show inverter information like firmware version, firmware build date, hardware revision and hardware version
-* Show and set the current inverter limit
 * Function to turn the inverter off and on
-* Uses ESP32 microcontroller and NRF24L01+
 * WebApp with visualization of current data
 * Firmware upgrade using the web UI
 * English, german and french web interface